-Last week we released our new Hot Coffee rub, which is an amazing combination of earthy and spice tones.
+Last week we released our Moonshine BB Coffee Rub, which is an amazing combination of earthy and spice tones.
 As I told some friends about it though, the general response was “Coffee Rub?
 How does that work?”.
 So what better was to explain that a blog post.

 While most BBQ rubs work with most types of protein, coffee rub is paired almost always with beef.